neajul/New-Dependencies/Notes/Structure.md

 2. Surfing the Web
    1. we used to have all kinds of spatial metaphors for the internet, ocean for example
    2. used to think it was super free place
-3. **A short history of squatting**
-4. Back to the Sea
+3. Back to the Sea
    1. Building a Crypto ship to live in international waters
    2. international waters are crazy regulated
-5. Reasons to Refuse the Cloud
+4. Reasons to Refuse the Cloud
-6. Back to the Land
+5. Back to the Land
    1. actually the internet is made from cables
    2. it's not separate
-7. Comparison of self hosting and squatting
-8. **Mokum Story**
+6. **Mokum Story**
    1. how do we organize?
    2. who do we make things available to?
    3. who are our **new dependencies?**
    4. What are the conflicts?
    5. dependencies can be addictions
+7. Hostory of squatting
+   1. squatting is a network
+   2. **embedding yourself in a context, naming yourself after an address**

+8. Comparison of self hosting and squatting